-CRITERIA STUDENT 0-59% 60-69% 70-79% 80-100% GRADE COACHING RUBRIC (WEAK OR INCOMPLETE PAPER) (AVERAGE OR ACCEPTABLE PAPER) (STRONG PAPER) (SUPERIOR PAPER) GRADE Thesis & Conclusion My Thesis and Conclusion are structured correctly, and effectively serve their purposes. are incomplete and/or structured poorly had some of the necessary components.
-Conclusion are flawlessly structured, imaginative, and effective. /10 Ideas and Concepts I demonstrate understanding of the ideas and concepts by explaining them in considerable detail most of the time.
-Shows great understanding by using considerably detailed explanations most of the time.
-Shows superior understanding by using extremely detailed explanations throughout. /30 Well progression that reflects a lot of careful thought. evident, with several instances of repetition.
-Some organization is evident, with a few instances of repetition.
-Good organization by criteria and/or cause/effect relationships, with very little repetition.
+CRITERIA STUDENT 0-59% 60-69% 70-79% 80-100% GRADE CRITERIA COACHING RUBRIC (WEAK OR INCOMPLETE PAPER) (AVERAGE OR ACCEPTABLE PAPER) (STRONG PAPER) GRADE Thesis & Conclusion My Thesis and Conclusion are structured correctly, and effectively serve their purposes. are incomplete and/or structured poorly had some of the necessary components.
+Conclusion are flawlessly structured, imaginative, and effective. /10 Ideas and Concepts I demonstrate understanding of the ideas and concepts by explaining them in considerable detail most of the time. explanations most of Shows superior understanding by using extremely detailed explanations throughout. /30 Material in the Body of the Essay is Well Organized progression that reflects a lot of careful thought. evident, with several instances of repetition.
+Some organization is evident, with a few instances of repetition. relationships, with very little repetition.
 Excellent organization evident throughout, with material strategically placed for maximum effect and no repetition. /10 Selects Quality Material From Sources I use quality interpretive material most of the time to effectively support my focus/thesis.
 Uses mainly facts, providing weak focus/thesis supports.
-Uses some interpretive material, providing moderately strong focus/thesis supports.
-Uses a great deal of interpretive material to provide strong focus/thesis supports Uses excellent interpretive material throughout, providing superior focus/thesis supports. /10 Spelling, Grammar & I write well throughout with few errors in formal language, spelling, grammar, and punctuation. conversational language with 8 or Uses some informal language with 4 to 8 errors in spelling, etc. Writes formally most of the time with 2 to 4 errors in spelling, etc. Writes almost flawlessly in formal language that engages the reader throughout. /20 Sources I use the recommended number of scholarly secondary and primary sources. mainly tertiary book sources and sources along with tertiary and unqualified internet sources.
+Uses some interpretive material, providing moderately strong focus/thesis supports. interpretive material to Uses excellent interpretive material throughout, providing superior focus/thesis supports. /10 Formal Language, Spelling, Grammar & Punctuation I write well throughout with few errors in formal language, spelling, grammar, and punctuation. conversational language with 8 or Uses some informal language with 4 to 8 errors in spelling, etc. Writes almost flawlessly in formal language that engages the reader throughout. /20 Picks Quality Sources I use the recommended number of scholarly secondary and primary sources. mainly tertiary book sources and sources along with tertiary and unqualified internet sources. number of secondary and primary sources.
 Exceeds recommended number of secondary and primary sources. /10 Citations & Endnotes Page I cite appropriate material most of the time, and cite the Endnotes and/or Works Cited pages with few errors.
-Uses few citations - mostly from factual material.
-Endnotes and or Works Cited pages are incomplete with many errors.
-Cites some interpretive material along with some facts.
+Cited pages are Cites some interpretive material along with some facts.
 Endnotes and/or Works Cited pages have 2 to 4 errors. interpretive material.
 Endnotes and/or Works Cited pages have no Cites appropriate material throughout.
 Endnotes and/or Works Cited pages are almost flawless. /10